Kynato/Sudoku/README.md

 Nothing really interesting.
 There is propably like tons of sudoku solvers on the internet.
 This one is basically just my own take on it.

 MILESTONES:
 ASCII SUDOKU      - DONE
 SUDOKU SOLVER     - DONE
-ADD GUI - work in progress
+ADD GUI           - DONE
+BACKTRACK SOLVER  - DONE